Concordium/concordium.github.io/source/mainnet/net/installation/downloads-testnet.rst

       - SHA256 checksum of the download: :substitution-code:`|cargo-linux-checksum|`
       - :ref:`Verification instructions <verification-cargo-linux>`

-   -  `Download Testnet cargo-concordium for MacOS <https://distribution.concordium.software/tools/macos/signed/cargo-concordium_2.7.1>`_
+   -  `Download Testnet cargo-concordium for MacOS <https://distribution.concordium.software/tools/macos/signed/cargo-concordium_2.7.1.zip>`_ then unzip the file and move it to the correct location.

    -  `Download Testnet cargo-concordium for Windows <https://distribution.concordium.software/tools/windows/signed/cargo-concordium_2.7.1.exe>`_